Hi, I'm Mary, and welcome to my ongoing Blog! I'll be updating it with more info and photos from time to time, so visit again soon!

 She is No. 2 of all time for the most charted female vocalist (Aretha Franklin is No. 1).
 Ms. Warwick was also this year's recipient of the Grammy Lifetime Achievement Award, with countless other awards throughout her career.
 And she is the nicest, most gracious person too!

 This is the oil on canvas I was commissioned to paint of Dionne Warwick by her producers.
 (They'd become familiar with my work through Grande Gallery).
 I have inserted a mini image in the upper corner of the photo that the art is based on.

 The painting is 24x30, so quite a nice size (as you can see from the above photo of it on Ms. Warwick's wall).

 During the photo sessions with her, I was able to tell her what an honor it has been to do this portrait and to meet her.
 And that I watched online many current interviews of her, as well as performances.
 Plus of course listened to her music.
 So this helped me get a sense of her energy/personality, which I could then more easily capture in her portrait.
 She really liked that idea!

-I'm very pleased to announce that my work can now be commissioned through Grande Gallery at the Galleria, Edina MN.
+If you're local, my work can also be commissioned through Grande Gallery at the Galleria, Edina MN.
 I specialize in fine art portraits, pets, home/cabin "portraits", favorite scenes and vacation spots, and more.
 These include both oil paintings and/or graphite/charcoal fine art drawings.
-You may either call the Gallery at 612-900-5639, or click my Contact button above.
+You may either call the Gallery at 612-900-5639.

 And if you're in the area, do visit the gallery!